-Centennial College's Music Industry Arts and Performance (MIAP) program turns your passion for popular, world or indigenous music into an exciting and lasting career in a wide range of fields relating to music.
+Centennial College's Music Industry Arts and Performance (MIAP) program will turn your passion for popular, world or Indigenous music into an exciting and lasting career in a wide range of music-related fields.

-This unique advanced music diploma program, offered at the School of Communications, Media, Arts and Design, takes three years to complete.
-During this time, Music Industry Arts and Performance course work helps you to:
+This unique advanced music diploma program, offered at the School of Communications, Media, Arts and Design, will take three years to complete.
+During this time, Music Industry Arts and Performance course work will help you to:

-- Raise awareness of a variety of music cultures
+- Become aware of a variety of music cultures;

-Professional musicians mentor you during private lessons and ensemble rehearsals.
-This hands-on experience is further enhanced by a six-week field placement in the final semester that provides practical experience in the real world.
+Professional musicians will mentor you during private lessons and ensemble rehearsals.
+This hands-on experience will then be further enhanced by a six-week field placement in the final semester that will provide practical experience in the real world.

-You choose a stream of study in the third year of this college music program that allows for specialization.
+In the third year of this college Music program, you'll choose a stream of study that will allow for specialization.
 You may join either the music creation and business stream or the music creation and technology stream.

-As a graduate of the Music Industry Arts and Performance program, you will be a versatile, culturally aware musician and singer with the technological and business savvy necessary to work in the music industry of today and tomorrow.
+As a graduate of the Music Industry Arts and Performance program, you'll be a versatile, culturally-aware musician and singer with the technological and business savvy necessary to work and make money in the music industry of today and tomorrow.

 - No other music program offers the blend of performance, creative, contextual, business and technology courses found in Centennial College's Music Industry Arts and Performance program.

-- You have many opportunities to perform and record, which enhances your readiness.
+- You'll have many opportunities to perform and record, which will enhance your industry readiness.

-- The program's practical, hands-on approach plays a big role in preparing you for a sustainable, music-related career.
+- The program's practical, hands-on approach will play a big role in preparing you for a sustainable music-related career.

-- The advanced diploma that is earned reflects high standards of learning.
+- The advanced diploma you'll earn reflects high standards of learning.